OpenBioMaps/documentation/official_docs/en/pwa.md

 The PWA app runs in the browser but can operate without the browser window.
 So it looks like a standalone mobile application.
 The fetched data is stored in offline storage, but the base map actually is not, but maybe can be cached if you browse it before an offline usage.

-When you visit the app's URL from the CHROME browser, it will offer to install it as a desktop app.
+When you visit the app's URL from the CHROME or OPERA browser, it will offer to install it as a desktop app.
 Use this option to access the offline usage features of the app, and the window size will be a bit larger without the browser frame.

 Features
 - Show your location (yellow dot)